AntheSevenants/ElasticNetPhd/Processing verb clusters/content.md

 - "when an associated cannot be accounted for with other factors, it must be lexical"

 $p=114$

+meaning difference R and G
+- has not been found
+- consensus: no semantic differences

 explanations for lexical preferences
 - will not be given